- Resuscitation in patients who have had cardiac surgery differs from traditional ACLS.

-- Emergency sternotomy is a critical component of cardiac arrest management.
+- Emergency re-sternotomy is a critical component of cardiac arrest management.

-- Emergency sternotomy is a part of standard of care up until 10 days post cardiac surgery.
+- Emergency re-sternotomy is a part of standard of care up until they leave ICU or 10 days post cardiac surgery.
 Beyond 10 days it can still be considered but generally senior clinician should decide.
 At 10 days and beyond there is a risk of adhesions – though late tamponade is still possible especially if recent epicardial wire removal or anticoagulation use.

 - Unlike traditional ACLS – if VF/Pulseless VT is identified it is recommended that 3 shocks be attempted before CPR.